Malav5372/HyperPOpt/docs/quick_start.rst

 Quick Start
 ***********
-This section provides a jumping-off point for using HyperparameterHunter's main features.
+This section provides a jumping-off point for using HyperPOpt main features.

 Set Up an Environment
 =====================

 .. code-block:: python

-    from hyperparameter_hunter import Environment, CVExperiment
+    from HyperPOpt import Environment, CVExperiment
     import pandas as pd
     from sklearn.datasets import load_breast_cancer
     from sklearn.model_selection import StratifiedKFold